Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 He doesn't need it.

-He doesn't want it.
+He doesn't want it, doesn't need it.

 Are there many shops out in the wild?